Filling Ohio’s Workforce Needs

 A four-year, $4 million grant from the federal Health Resources and Services Administration supports the new LIVE WELL Licensed Practical Nurse to BSN (LPN to BSN) Bridge program.
 The purpose of this LPN to BSN track is to break down barriers that prevent licensed nurses who come from rural or underserved populations from taking the next steps in their careers.

-“This grant will make a big impact for Ohio,” said Wendy Bowles, PhD, APRN-CNP, CNE, assistant dean for baccalaureate programs at the College of Nursing and program director for the grant.
+“This grant will make a big impact for Ohio,” said Wendy Bowles, PhD, APRN-CNP, CNE, associate dean for baccalaureate programs at the College of Nursing and program director for the grant.
 “We will be able to provide a pathway for students to directly enter our top-ranked BSN program while providing a supportive infrastructure to help them be successful.”

 The two-year program emphasizes health equity and combines theoretical knowledge with hands-on clinical experience and guidance from experienced preceptors.
 Courses will cover advanced nursing concepts, research, community health, leadership and evidence-based practice.